steakbankfinance/steakbank-contract/docs/UserDocument.md

 StakingBNB is a DeFi platform which can provide better staking BNB service than directly attending the native BSC(Binance Smart Chain) Staking.
 With StakingBNB, users will get liquidity event after staking and can get staked BNB back much faster.
 Besides, the StakingBNB will offer the better staking reward APY by dynamically calibrating staking strategy.
 The most important point is that LBNB can be used in many farming pools which can provide attractive reward.

-### LBNB and SKB
+### LBNB and SBF

 LBNB/BNB is always 1:1 on our platform.
 A user stake 1:BNB, then 1:LBNB will be minted immediately.
 On the contrary, a users can call unstake method to burn 1:LBNB to get 1:BNB back.
 Although, during the unstake process, users can't get their BNB back immediately.
-SKB is the governance token of our platform.
-Initially, only a smart part of SKB will be minted.
-Most SKB will be minted as farming reward.
+SBF is the governance token of our platform.
+Initially, only a smart part of SBF will be minted.
+Most SBF will be minted as farming reward.

 ### Liquidity